rossta/rossta.github.com/source/blog/2016-05-13-web-push-notifications-from-rails.html.md

 <div class="callout panel">
 <p>
   The <a href="https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html">Apple Push Notification Service</a> has made push notifications available to Safari since 2013.
 There are some <a href="http://samuli.hakoniemi.net/how-to-implement-safari-push-notifications-on-your-website/">nice tutorials</a> for implementing Apple Push on Safari.
-Support for Web Push in Safari is "maybe?".
+The status of future support for Web Push in Safari is: "maybe?".
 </p>
 </div>